• Home

 Scientifically speaking, cream of tartar is potassium hydrogen tartrate (also known as potassium bitartrate), which is a byproduct of winemaking.
 It’s an organic acid, comparable to lemon or vinegar, and it’s often used in baking or cleaning.

-Cream of tartar is a white powder, similar in appearance to baking soda or baking powder, and you can easily find it in the spice aisle of your grocery store.
+Similar in appearance to baking soda or baking powder, cream of tartar is a white powder you can easily find it in the spice aisle of your grocery store.

 In a nutshell, cream of tartar acts as a stabilizer and bonds your ingredients together.
 It prevents sugar from crystalizing by activating the alkaline in baking soda.
 Fun science fact: mixing baking soda with cream of tartar essentially creates baking powder.
 However, cream of tartar gives the cookies a soft and chewy texture that you can’t get with just plain baking soda or baking powder.